 How did you get into teaching?

-What's a typical working day like for a secondary school teacher?
+What does a typical day as a secondary school teacher involve?

 What are the highlights of your career so far?

 One of my proudest moments in my career was receiving the GCSE and A-level results for drama in summer 2022.
 They were one of the highest sets of results for the school, which I'm proud to have been a part of and recognised for my hard work and determination.

 Getting the right work/life balance.
 It's important for everyone to look after their wellbeing and mental health but knowing when to switch off can be tough.
 This is still something that I'm working on, but I see progression in this each year.
 However, this has certainly been the hardest part of teaching, as you always want to be better and knowing that what you're already doing is more than enough.